lampmerchant/tashtwenty/pcb/TashTwenty Tiny/README.md

 ### BOM (external links)
 Here is a mouser link (without the case):
 - https://www.mouser.fr/ProjectManager/ProjectDetail.aspx?AccessID=6e66469657

+### IDC cable
+You need a cable to connect both boards
+Any straight IDC-20 cable should work (pin 1 to pin 1, etc).
+Macintosh floppy cables are compatible.
+We used a Quadra 800 cable for prototyping (Apple P/N 590-0862-B).

 ## PCBs
 the PCBs are simple 2 layers boards.
 The gerbers are avaible in the release section.